ronosirio/snap-polarimetric/README.md

 make run
 ```

-If set a custom dpcker tag then the command ro run the block is:
+If set a custom docker tag then the command ro run the block is:

 ```bash
 make run DOCKER_TAG=<docker tag>